Folding exercise bikes are the perfect exercise bike for smaller spaces and can help you lose weight and stay active from the comfort of your home.

 Exerpeutic 400XL: This bike is similar to the Sunny Health SF-RB1117 but it supports more weight (up to 300 lbs), comes with a bigger seat back that sits at your mid-upper back, and has a better warranty.
 And as a result, it costs a few bucks more.
 So if you have a bad back or exceed 220 lbs, this bike is a solid pick.
 Comfortably accommodates people from 5’2″ to 6’2″.

 Sunny Health & Fitness SF-RB1117: This was almost our top pick for best budget folding bike but the ProGear model is a bit cheaper, a bit lighter, and has pulse sensors.
-This model has a better warranty (3 years vs 1 year on the frame) and is a recumbent style.
+This model has a better warranty (3 years vs 1 year on the frame) and is a folding recumbent bike.
 If you want more warranty and are okay with lower intensity workouts, this is a good pick.

 Exerpeutic Gold 525XLR: This was our second pick for best folding recumbent bike next to the Marcy NS-653.
 It comes with pulse sensors (NS-653 doesn’t), costs less money, and supports up to 400 lbs (compared to 220 lbs on the NS-653).